STRATEGIES FOR FAMILIES WORTH $5 MILLION TO $500 MILLION

 The CFP Board also conducts its own background checks on candidates before granting the final certification.

-All CFP candidates have to renew their certification each year.
+All CFPs have to renew their certification each year.
 Renewal can be done by paying an annual fee as well as completing 30 hours of continuing education every two years.
-The thing that you must remember if you are a Certified Financial Planner Professionals, you need to renew your certification every two years from the CFP Board of Standards Inc. All Rights Reserved.